carleshf/carleshf.github.io/_posts/2015-05-20-project-affy2sv.md

 * Repository: [link](https://bitbucket.org/brge/affy2sv)
 * Wiki: [link](https://bitbucket.org/brge/affy2sv/wiki/Home)

-The project resulted in a publication at **BMC Bioinformatics**:
+The project resulted in a publication at **BMC Bioinformatics** [(Open Access)](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0608-y):

 > affy2sv: an R package to pre-process Affymetrix CytoScan HD and 750K arrays for SNP, CNV, inversion and mosaicism calling

-*Carles Hernandez-Ferrer*, Ines Quintela Garcia, Katharina Danielski, Angel Carracedo, Luis A. Perez-Jurado and Juan R. Gonzalez

-BMC Bioinformatics 2015 / doi:10.1186/s12859-015-0608-y / [(Open Access)](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0608-y)
+*Carles Hernandez-Ferrer*, Ines Quintela Garcia, Katharina Danielski, Angel Carracedo, Luis A. Perez-Jurado and Juan R. Gonzalez / BMC Bioinformatics 2015 / doi:10.1186/s12859-015-0608-y

 The report of the project and the slides used in the academic defense follows of my master's project: